Strangebrewer/07-Multiple-Theme-RPG/README.md

 # Multiple-Theme-RPG

 This is the second jQuery project for my coding bootcamp.
-The project was actually to create one RPG with a prescribed mechanic, but I noticed along the way that if I were to use generic class, id, and variable names, I could add as many more themes (or skins) as I wanted.
+The project was actually to create one RPG with a prescribed mechanic, but I noticed along the way that if I were to use generic class, id, and variable names, I could easily add as many more themes (or skins) as I wanted.
 So, after getting the original game working, I started adding themes.

 The majority of the js code comes from either defining objects for the various themes, or in manipulating the DOM to achieve the look I wanted.
 The code for the actual game mechanic is minimal by comparison.